ttnn.topk

 • dim (number) – the dimension to reduce.

 • largest (bool) – whether to return the largest or the smallest elements.
-Defaults to False.
+Defaults to True.

 • sorted (bool) – whether to return the elements in sorted order.
-Defaults to False.
+Defaults to True.

 Keyword Arguments: